-Updated nomination documentation was submitted to provide additional information and justification for the addition of Landscape Architecture under Criterion C as an area of significance, and to extend the end date of the period of significance for the Chandler Court & Pollard Park Historic District from 1940 to 1968.
+Updated nomination documentation was submitted in 2020, in order to provide justification for the addition of Landscape Architecture as an area of significance, and to extend the end date of the period of significance for the Chandler Court & Pollard Park Historic District from 1940 to 1968.

 [NRHP Approved: 10/6/2020]